What are the goals of the GBR?

 Can I fundraise for this event?

-First and foremost, Collision Count Week is an awareness campaign on bird-building collisions.
-As the first year of this campaign is a pilot project, participants are to refrain from any fundraising activities associated with this event or other projects.
-FLAP Canada plans to develop a fundraising component for the campaign for 2019, provided it shows promise for future years.
+First and foremost, Global Bird Rescue is an awareness campaign on bird-building collisions.
+As this campaign is a pilot project, participants are to refrain from any fundraising activities associated with this event or other projects.
+FLAP Canada plans to develop a fundraising component for the campaign in the near future, provided it shows promise for future years.

 Do I need to identify a bird species?

 You are not required to identify individual bird species to report collisions.
 In fact, we discourage entering a species name unless you are skilled at bird identification.
 We do however encourage including a photo of the bird for the purpose of possible identification at a later time.